xHak2215/admin_bot/README.md

 /me - Checks your own reputation<br>
 /ban - Bans user with reason logging<br>
 /mute - Temporarily mutes user with specified duration and reason<br>
+/config - displays the current settings (from the configuration file `settings.json` ), Parameter: -r - reloads the settings if they have been modified, eliminating the need to restart the bot using: `/config -r`

 <h3>Installation:</h3>